-- Lowering in red blood cells (anemia): this can make the skin pale or yellow due to damage of the red blood cells; lowering in the number of all types of blood cells (pancytopenia) - Fever, sore throat and a general feeling of being unwell that does not go away.
-This may be due to a lowering in the number of white blood cells (agranulocytosis). - Loss of circulation (anaphylactic like shock) - Increase of your blood sugar levels (hyperglycaemia) or lowering of your blood sugar levels leading to coma (hypoglycaemic coma).
-This is important for people that have diabetes. - Changes in the way things smell, loss of smell or taste (parosmia, anosmia, ageusia) - Problems moving and walking (dyskinesia, extrapyramidal disorders) - Temporary loss of consciousness or posture (syncope) - Temporary loss of vision - Impairment or loss of hearing - Abnormal fast heart rhythm, life-threatening irregular heart rhythm including cardiac arrest, alteration of the heart rhythm (called 'prolongation of QT interval', seen on ECG, electrical activity of the heart) - Difficulty breathing or wheezing (bronchospasm) - Allergic lung reactions - Pancreatitis - Inflammation of the liver (hepatitis) - Increased sensitivity of your skin to sun and ultraviolet light (photosensitivity) - Inflammation of the vessels that carry blood around your body due to an allergic reaction (vasculitis) - Inflammation of the tissue inside the mouth (stomatitis) - Muscle rupture and muscle destruction (rhabdomyolysis) - Joint redness and swelling (arthritis) - Pain, including pain in the back, chest and extremities - Attacks of porphyria in people who already have porphyria (a very rare metabolic disease) - Persistent headache with or without blurred vision (benign intracranial hypertension)
+- Lowering in red blood cells (anaemia): this can make the skin pale or yellow due to damage of the red blood cells; lowering in the number of all types of blood cells (pancytopenia) - Increase of your blood sugar levels (hyperglycaemia) or lowering of your blood sugar levels leading to coma (hypoglycaemic coma).
+This is important for people that have diabetes - Changes in the way things smell, loss of smell or taste (parosmia, anosmia, ageusia) - Problems moving and walking (dyskinesia, extrapyramidal disorders) - Impairment or loss of hearing - Difficulty breathing or wheezing (bronchospasm) - Allergic lung reactions - Increased sensitivity of your skin to sun and ultraviolet light (photosensitivity) - Inflammation of the vessels that carry blood around your body due to an allergic reaction (vasculitis) - Inflammation of the tissue inside the mouth (stomatitis) - Joint redness and swelling (arthritis) - Pain, including pain in the back, chest and extremities - Persistent headache with or without blurred vision (benign intracranial hypertension).

-Very rare cases of long lasting (up to months or years) or permanent adverse drug reactions, such as tendon inflammations, tendon rupture, joint pain, pain in the limbs, difficulty in walking, abnormal sensations such as pins and needles, tingling, tickling, burning, numbness or pain (neuropathy), depression, fatigue, sleep disorders, memory impairment, as well as impairment of hearing, vision, and taste and smell have been associated with administration of quinolone and fluoroquinolone antibiotics, in some cases irrespective of pre-existing risk factors.
+Very rare cases of long lasting (up to months or years) or permanent adverse drug reactions, such as tendon inflammations, tendon rupture, joint pain, pain in the limbs, difficulty in walking, abnormal sensations such as pins and needles, tingling, tickling, burning, numbness or pain (neuropathy), depression, fatigue, sleep disorders, memory impairment, as well as impairment of hearing, vision and taste and smell have been associated with administration of quinolone and fluoroquinolone antibiotics, in some cases irrespective of pre-existing risk factors.

-Cases of an enlargement and weakening of the aortic wall or a tear in the aortic wall (aneurysms and dissections), which may rupture and may be fatal, and of leaking heart valves have been reported in patients receiving fluoroquinolones.
+Cases of an enlargement and weakening of the aortic wall or a tear in the aortic wall (aneurysms and dissections), which may rupture and may be fatal, and of leaking heart valves have been reported in patients receiving fluoroquinolones/quinolones.
 See also section 2.